Background pattern

 Reporting of side effects

-5. Conservation of Cefixima Normon 200 mg
+5. Storage of Cefixima Normon 200 mg

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the box after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date stated on the carton after EXP.
+The expiry date is the last day of the month indicated.

-Do not store at a temperature above 30°C. Store in the original packaging.
+Do not store above 30°C. Store in the original package.

-Medications should not be disposed of through drains or in the trash.
-Dispose of containers and medications you no longer need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of containers and medications you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Return the containers and any unused medicines to the pharmacy.
+If you are unsure, ask your pharmacist how to dispose of containers and unused medicines.
+This will help protect the environment.

-6. Content of the packaging and additional information
+6. Contents of the pack and further information

 Composition of Cefixima Normon

-Appearance of the product and content of the packaging
+Appearance of the product and pack contents

-Only some pack sizes may be commercially available
+Not all pack sizes may be marketed.

 Ronda de Valdecarrizo, 6

-28760 Tres Cantos— Madrid
+28760 Tres Cantos - Madrid

 Spain

-Detailed information about this medication is available on the website of the Spanish Agency for Medicines and Medical Devices (AEMPS) (http://www.aemps.gob.es/)
+Detailed information on this medicine is available on the website of the Spanish Agency for Medicines and Healthcare Products (AEMPS) (http://www.aemps.gob.es/)

 About the medicine